RTEdbg/RTEcomLib_NUCLEO_C071RB_Demo/README.md

 If serial communication is used in an electrically noisy environment, the following measures should be taken:
 1. Keep the connection to the host as short as possible, use twisted and/or shielded cable, filtering, etc.
 2. Enable parity on the serial link.
-3. Implement the timeout for data reception in the embedded system (see the implementation in the main.c demo file).
+3. Implement the timeout for data reception in the embedded system - see the example of implementation in the `main.c` demo file <br> `#if defined RTECOM_TIMEOUT ...` <br>
+**Alternative Implementation:**
+In the data reception function (in the demo, this is `USART2_IRQHandler()`), after receiving each byte, store the current time at the end of the function (e.g., `uwTick` if using an STM32).
+At the beginning of the function, check if the time difference is too large (greater than the timeout value).
+If so, reset the index to 0 (`g_rtecom.no_received = 0;`) and store the newly received data. <br>
+This approach ensures that if a timeout occurs between received bytes, the reception buffer is reset, preventing partial or corrupted data sequences.

 When the host and the embedded system get out of sync, the host data transfer utility should send either a BREAK sequence of bits or 10 consecutive characters with a value greater than RTECOM_LAST_COMMAND (e.g. 0xFF).
-<br> Note: If a BREAK character is received, the USART will treat it as a framing error.
+<br> **Note:** If a BREAK character is received, the USART will treat it as a framing error.

 ### How to test the two-wire or single-wire communication on the NUCLEO-C071RB demo board